eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 If you're planning to use this application in production, we recommend reviewing the following steps:
 - Configure the application properly by following the guide [here](wiki/configuration.md)
+- Follow the production go-live guide [here](wiki/go_live.md) before creating a release candidate.
 - The Pin storage configuration matches your security requirements, or provide your own by following this guide [Pin Storage Configuration](wiki/configuration.md#pin-storage-configuration)
 - The application meets the OWASP MASVS industry standard.
 Please refer to the following links for further information on the controls you must implement to ensure maximum compliance:
     - [OWASP MASVS](https://mas.owasp.org/MASVS/)

+Do not treat `devRelease` or `demoRelease` as production-ready artifacts.
+They use demo services, demo/development trust anchors, and reference-implementation defaults that an implementer must replace before launch.

 ## How to use the application